JEREMIAH 51

 6 Flee out of the midst of Babylon, and deliver every man his soul: be not cut off in her iniquity; for this is the time of the Lord's vengeance; he will render unto her a recompence.

-9 We would have healed Babylon, but she is not healed: forsake her, and let us go every one into his own country: for her judgment reacheth unto heaven, and is lifted up even to the skies.
+Flee out of the midst of Babylon; "Forsake her, and let us go every one into his own country; for her judgment reacheth unto heaven, and is lifted up to the skies."—(Jer.
+51:6, 9, 45.)

 20 Thou art my battle axe and weapons of war: for with thee will I break in pieces the nations, and with thee will I destroy kingdoms;